bibin-jaimon/ios-interview-questions/data-structures/array/02-second-largest.md

-## Find second largest element in the given array
+## Find second largest element in the given array using Swift

 ```swift
 let input = [20, 1, 3, 4, 7, 7, 5, 11]